sap218/hugo-test/content/posts/fashun.md

 | beach & dress |  |
 | jeans & trainers |  |

-Below dives in deeper with two terms with correlated highly with others, summer and boots.
+Below dives deeper of two terms and individual correlations: summer and boots.
 We can see that summer correlates positively with sunglasses, shorts, floral, dress, and beach (x > 0.5).
 However, correlates negatively with winter, boots, coat, scarf, and interestingly earrings (x < -0.5).

 On the other hand, boots correlate with scarf, coat, black, and more (x > 0.5).
 Correlates low with terms that summer correlates high with.